Councilman Stokes hosts crime summit

 JACKSON, Miss.
-(WJTV) – Ward 3 Councilman Kenneth Stokes hosted a crime summit at Cornerstone Baptist Church on Wednesday, June 1.
+(WJTV) – Ward 3 Jackson City Councilman Kenneth Stokes hosted a crime summit at Cornerstone Baptist Church on Wednesday, June 1.

 At the crime summit, a grieving mother shared the story of losing her son.
 She believes he might not have fallen victim to gang violence if he had a father figure in his life.